milosursulovic/shop-daily/README.md

 ### App Scenario
-User should register, login, list available products, add them to card, to successful checkout, add promo codes, add different payment methods, be able to add to favories, be able to change profile settings, etc.
+User should register, login, list available products, add them to card, to successful checkout, add promo codes, add different payment methods, be able to add products to favorites, be able to change profile settings, etc.

 ### Used API